JimDesu/basis-lang/spec.md

 Command-typed values are typed by command-type expressions of the form `:<paramTypes>`, `?<paramTypes>`, or `!<paramTypes>`, with mode markers as suffix on each parameter type per the nameless-context rule (§3.3): `:<Int, Int'>`, `?<String'>`, `!<>`.
 Fexpr-typed values are typed by the parallel family `:<*>`, `?<*>`, `!<*>` — the `*` distinguishes the fexpr family from ordinary command-typed values, and there is no subsumption across the family boundary.
 The full type-form tables and family rules are in §5.14 and §5.15.

 Receivers are *always* applied at the partial-application site for command references (`{logger :: log}` resolves dispatch and bakes the receiver in immediately); non-receiver parameters may be applied or deferred (`_`).
-The full mechanics of partial application — including the mode-marker filter (PRODUCE deferred-only, REFERENCE applied with ceiling-tracking, READ flexible) — are in §9.14.
+The full mechanics of partial application — including the mode-marker filter (CREATE deferred-only, UPDATE applied with ceiling-tracking, READ flexible) — are in §9.14.

 The four constructional forms — their capture rules, their ceiling computations, their mark-conformance rules, and the seven fexpr-restrictions A–G — are detailed in §8.
 The class-system extension that admits fexpr-typed parameters under fexpr-relevance taint is in §9.20.